EkoLabs/ios-native-sdk/README.md

 | options | `EkoOptions` | Options for project delivery.
 See [EkoOptions](#ekooptions) for more details. |

 #### play()
-Will attempt to begin playing an eko video.
+Will attempt to begin playing an eko project.
 Any errors will be reported via the EkoPlayerViewDelegate.
 Errors could occur if you attempt to call play before the player is ready.
 #### pause()
-Will attempt to pause an eko video.
+Will attempt to pause an eko project.
 Any errors will be reported via the EkoPlayerViewDelegate.
 Errors could occur if you attempt to call pause before the player is ready.
 #### invoke(method: String, args: [Any], errorHandler: @escaping (Error) -> Swift.Void)
 Will call any player function defined on the developer site and return the response via callback function.